-Tool/activity Description Audience Frequency/timing Detail will be followed in the event of an emergency or crisis. the start of contractor main work applicable to the individual scopes of work.
+Tool/activity Description Audience Frequency/timing Detail will be followed in the event of an emergency or crisis.
 The intent of these plans is to ensure the processes and procedures for management of crisis or emergency events are clearly understood and agreed by the project team.
-Keeping the con nmunity up to date - notifications and communicat tion Community updates Community updates will be distributed to the community and stakeholders to provide a general overview and update of upcoming work and activities.
-All These will be distributed at key project milestones and/or every six months Content to include information on construction progress, graphics, illustrations, maps and photos.
-Every update will include project contact details including the project's 24 hour 7 days per week 1800 number, email address, postal address and website address.
-All Community Updates will be WCAG compliant and include translation services.
-Distributed via hard copy letterbox drop to notification areas provided in Appendix C. Emailed to the community contacts database at the time of distribution.
-Available on the website and static locations as required.
-Community notifications Community notifications will be used regularly to distribute information to the community and stakeholders providing for a no surprises approach about upcoming work near them.
+Keeping the comm munity up to date - notifications and communication Community updates Community updates will be distributed to the community and stakeholders to provide a general overview and update of upcoming work and activities.
+All affected residences within a 100-metre radius from the project alignment.
+To be distributed at key project milestones or as required Content to include information on construction progress, graphics, illustrations, maps and photos.
+Every update will include project contact details including the Project's 24 hour 7 days per week 1800 number, email address, postal address and website/portal address.
+All community updates will be WCAG compliant and include translation services.
+Distributed via hard copy letterbox drop to a 100 metre radius from the project alignment.
+Emailed to the community contacts database at the time of distribution.
+Available on the website/portal and static locations as required.
+Community notifications Community notifications will be used regularly to distribute digital or paper information to the community and stakeholders, based on their preferred communication method, providing for a no surprises approach about upcoming work near them.
 All affected residences within a 500 metre radius of work, or as negotiated with Transport.
-Community members and stakeholder groups assessed as being potentially affected or interested in the At least five business days before the work, activity or change comes into effect Content to include or notify about: start of work start of a new activity which has the potential to impact on the community and stakeholders out of hours work changes to access changes or disruptions to services and utilities changes to local traffic conditions changes to pedestrian and cycle ways.
-Every Community Notification will include project contact details including the project's 24 hour 7 days per week 1800 number, email address, postal address and website address.
+Community members and stakeholder groups assessed as being potentially affected or interested in the activities included in the notification.
+At least five business days before the work, activity or change comes into effect Content to include or notify about: start of work start of a new activity which has the potential to impact on the community and stakeholders out of hours work changes to access changes or disruptions to services and utilities changes to local traffic conditions changes to pedestrian and cycle ways.
+Every community notification will include project contact details including the Project's 24 hour 7 days per week 1800 number, email address, postal address and website/portal address.